Geometric aspects of the Jacobian of a hyperplane arrangement: Introduction

-We end the paper by indicating additional connections to the literature and posing a number of questions.
-As a taster, Question~\ref{ques:regularity} concerns extending the characterization of formality of line arrangements via regularity to higher dimensions.
-A result of Derksen and Sidman~\cite{Derksen-Sidman-2004} shows that the regularity of the module of logarithmic derivations of a hyperplane arrangement with $n$ hyperplanes is at most $n-1$.
-It is still an open question to characterize the maximum regularity of the module of logarithmic derivations, and we do not know if there is any connection to formality in higher dimensions.
+Question~\ref{ques:regularity} concerns extending the characterization of formality of line arrangements via regularity to higher dimensions.
+A result of Derksen and Sidman~\cite{Derksen-Sidman-2004}, improved recently by Saito~\cite{saito2019degeneration}, shows that the regularity of the module of logarithmic derivations of a hyperplane arrangement with $n$ hyperplanes in $\bbP^\ell$ is at most $n-\ell$.
+This bound is sharp for generic arrangements.
+We do not know if there is any connection between maximal regularity and formality in higher dimensions though this may be an interesting direction for future research.

+We ask in Question~\ref{ques:BernsteinSato} if there is an explicit relation between formality of an arrangement and its \textit{Bernstein-Sato polynomial}.
+In~\cite[Section~5.3]{Walther-2017}, Walther proves that the Bernstein-Sato polynomial of the two line arrangements $\A$ (six triple points not on a conic) and $\A'$ (six triple points on a conic) in Ziegler's pair are different.
+Walther shows that the difference hinges on the existence of a polynomial of maximum possible degree in the saturation of the Jacobian of $\A'$.
+In Theorem~\ref{thm:SaturationParallelDrawing} we show that this difference in the saturation is predicted by formality.
+It would be fascinating if there is a deeper connection between the Bernstein-Sato polynomial and the related ideas of formality, weak perspective representations, and rigidity for line arrangements.